wvanderp/Accent-Chess/README.md

 - Wii Chess
 - Zillions of Games

-and while this is an impressive list of games. it is currently just a list of games. and we need to figure out which of these games we can actually emulate. and which of these games we can actually play against.
+And while this is an impressive list of games.
+It is currently just a list of games.
+And we need to figure out which games we can emulate.
+And which of these games we can actually play against?

 ## Thoughts

-to make this project a success it needs to be able to be accessed in a easy way. controlling with UCI is the most straight forward way to do this.
+To make this project a success, it needs to be accessed easily.
+Controlling with UCI is the most straightforward way to do this.

-the thing with the uci protocol is that it is that the game state is very fragile and that UCI can ask a engine to start from any game state.
+The thing with the UCI protocol is that it is that the game state is very fragile and that UCI can ask an engine to start from any game state.

-so to make sure that we can accommodate we need to make a more narrow implementation of the UCI protocol. and just error out when we cant handle the request.
+To ensure that we can accommodate, we need to make a more narrow implementation of the UCI protocol.
+And just error out when we can't handle the request.